Boat runs aground at Missouri lake, strikes home

-MILLER COUNTY, Mo.
+MILLER CO., Mo.
 (KTVI) – Eight people were injured Saturday when the boat they were riding in ran aground at Lake of the Ozarks and hit a home.

 According to a report filed by the Missouri State Highway Patrol, the boat crash happened at 11:55 p.m. in the Osage Arm part of the lake.